How to prepare for a Graduate Interview?

 2. Your previous work experience

-Then you discuss any internships you’ve undertaken up until this point.
-Or part-time and summer work you have taken on.
+Then you discuss any internships, part-time and summer work you have undertaken up until this point.
 The key here is to ensure that you don’t just detail the duties you were charged with, but highlight the achievements you had and the extra responsibilities you were trusted with.

 3. Tie it all together